Bhaskar-JR/Bhaskar-JR.github.io/Pages/SQL/Recursive CTE/Recursive CTE.md

 ## Basic Structure
 A recursive CTE consists of two parts:
-1. Anchor Member: This is the initial query that forms the base result set of the CTE.
+1. **Anchor Member**: This is the initial query that forms the base result set of the CTE.
 It's the starting point of the recursion.
-2. Recursive Member: This part of the CTE references the CTE itself and is used to extend or transform the result set from the anchor member.
+2. **Recursive Member**: This part of the CTE references the CTE itself and is used to extend or transform the result set from the anchor member.

 These two parts are combined using the **UNION ALL operator**, ensuring that the results of the anchor member are combined with the results of the recursive member.